 Making your e-commerce website ADA-compliant is key.
 It ensures everyone, including those with disabilities, can shop easily.
 Focus on these important parts when designing your site:

 Alt Text for Meaningful Images: Provide clear alt text for images.
-This helps screen readers tell users with vision issues what the image is about.
+This helps screen readers inform users with visual impairments about the content of the image.

-Keyboard Navigation: Make sure your site works well with a keyboard.
+Keyboard Navigation: Ensure your site functions smoothly with a keyboard.
 This will help users who can’t or don’t want to use a mouse.

-Perceivable Colors: Pick colors and contrasts that are easy for people with vision problems to see.
+Perceivable Colors: Select colors and contrasts that are easily visible to individuals with visual impairments.

-Clear and Legible Text: Use fonts that are easy to read.
-Make sure the text stands out well against the background.
+Clear and Legible Text: Use fonts that are easy to read and understand.
+Ensure the text stands out clearly against the background.

-Closed Captions for Videos: Add closed captions to videos so that deaf or hard-of-hearing users can still hear the audio.
+Closed Captions for Videos: Add closed captions to videos so that users who are deaf or hard of hearing can still access the audio.

-Descriptive Link Text: Ensure the link text tells users where the link goes.
+Descriptive Link Text: Ensure the link text clearly indicates where the link directs users.
 This helps those with cognitive or visual issues.

 Properly Structured and Labeled Forms: Make your forms easy to use.
 Use clear labels and instructions for all users.

-By adding these accessibility features to your website, you make shopping better for everyone and create a welcoming space for all your customers.
+By incorporating these accessibility features into your website, you enhance the shopping experience for everyone and create a welcoming environment for all your customers.

-As an e-commerce owner, making sure your site is ADA-compliant is key.
-Tools and experts can help. accessScan lets you check your site’s accessibility quickly.
+As an e-commerce owner, ensuring your site is ADA-compliant is crucial.
+Tools and experts can help. accessScan allows you to quickly check your site’s accessibility.
 It checks if your site meets the Web Content Accessibility Guidelines (WCAG) 2.1 Level AA.

 Remember, checking for ADA compliance is a continuous task.
-As you update your site, keep testing and auditing.
-Using automated testing tools and expert service providers helps keep your site great for all customers.
+As you update your site, continue to test and audit.
+Utilizing automated testing tools and expert service providers helps ensure your site remains great for all customers.

 Conclusion

-Accessibility in e-commerce design is key to growing your customer base and sales.
-It makes shopping online better for everyone, allowing you to reach more people and keep them returning.
+Accessibility in e-commerce design is crucial for expanding your customer base and increasing sales.
+It makes shopping online better for everyone, allowing you to reach a wider audience and keep them coming back.

 FAQ